Table of Contents

 Information about the Desert Festival of Jaisalmer

 The Desert Festival of Jaisalmer is a colorful festival held every year in February.
 You will see cultural programs, camel races, turban-tying tournaments, etc.

 Not exciting enough!
 Take part in competitions to judge the man with the best mustache.
 Amidst the golden sands of the Thar Desert, everything is exotic at the Desert Festival.

 The festival comes to its conclusion with the final musical performance of folk singers under the moonlit sky at Sam Ki Tibba, outside Jaisalmer, The rich culture of the region is on display during this three-day fest.

-The desert festival in Jaisalmer started to attract foreign tourists, who always wanted to explore as many aspects of Rajasthan as they could due to possible paucity of time.
+The desert festival in Jaisalmer started to attract foreign tourists, who always wanted to explore as many aspects of Rajasthan as they could due to the possible paucity of time.

 The three-day event puts more emphasis on local elements and heritage.
 For example, this no-nonsense festival will only showcase Rajasthani folk songs and dances.
-These are presented by some of the best professionals in the art.
+These are presented by some of the best professionals in art.

 Similarly, local customs like turban tying, etc. have been added to make it more exotic and colorful in its outlook.

 The ‘mustache contest’ is very popular with foreigners.
 It is because of the surprise associated with this event.
 Foreigners can be seen posing with the winners for photographs.
 It really is worth preserving a moment.

 You will never forget the wonders like the famous geers and fire dancers which are the major attraction of the desert festival.